Rosemary Garlic Farmers Cheese

 4) Let milk sit for 10 minutes so the curds can form.

 5) Line a colander with a double layer of cheese cloth and carefully pour liquid through colander.
 The curds will separate from the whey.
 Let it drain for 10-15 minutes to make sure as much liquid as possible is drained off.

 6) Start gathering up cheesecloth and applying pressure to the curds.
 Gently squeeze out as much liquid as you can.
 I recommend squeezing the cheesecloth and then putting a heavy bowl on top of the cheese to apply constant pressure.
 Let that sit for 15-20 minutes.
 (Not you can keep pressing the cheese and make it very firm, but I like mine soft.)

 7) Unwrap cheese and season with a pinch of salt and 1/2 teaspoon of pepper and rosemary.
 Stir together gently.
 Place cheese in a serving bowl or chill for later.
 Garnish cheese with extra rosemary and pepper and a drizzle of olive oil.
 Serve with crackers or bread.

 The Herb Package

-Making this cheese at home is pretty sexy.
+Making this Homemade Farmers cheese is pretty sexy.
 It doesn’t take long to make and the final results are soft and rich and best served warm in my opinion.